Vietnamese Tet Flowers, Lucky Plants & Tree Markets

 There are quite a lot of different kinds of flowers for Tet, but the most popular are listed below.
 Generally, red flowers are usually symbols of luck (Peach flower) while yellow (Yellow apricot) is for prosperity and protection against spirits.

-In Northern Vietnam, peach blossoms take the center stage.
+In Northern Vietnam, peach blossoms take center stage.
 In Hanoi, the rosy-pink Tet blooms are believed to be portents of good fortune.
 The most brightly colored ones are the most popular.

 In Northern Vietnam, peach trees blossom pink petals early.
 As a result, Vietnamese people claim that the blooms have a “Braveheart” because they bloom while other plants are dormant.